Incorporation of a company - Incorporation of a company

 The following documents must be presented:

-- List of ultimate beneficial owners of the company that is setting up the branch;
+(iv) List of ultimate beneficial owners of the company that is setting up the branch, pursuant to article 3 of Law 89/2017, of 21 August;

 Documents written in foreign languages must be accompanied by their corresponding translation (unless if written in English, French or Spanish and if the registrar masters that language) and the registration services may request the respective legalisation when there are justified doubts as to their authenticity.
 Such legalisation shall consist of a (i) certification of the signature of the public official issuing the document by a Portuguese diplomatic agent or consular officer and authentication of the latter’s signature with their official stamp, or (ii) in the case of documents issued by countries that have signed or adhered to The Hague Convention of 5 October 1961, abolishing the requirement of legalisation for foreign public documents, legalisation shall be made by means of apostille.